Federated Learning Across Decentralized and Unshared Archives for Remote Sensing Image Classification: Conclusion and Discussion

 In this paper, as a first time in RS, we have presented a comparative study of advanced FL algorithms.
 To this end, we initially provided the systematic review of the FL algorithms, which are presented in the computer vision community.
 In accordance with this review, we have selected the state-of-the-art FL algorithms FedProx \cite{li2020federated}, SCAFFOLD \cite{karimireddy2020scaffold}, MOON \cite{li2021model}, FedDC \cite{gao2022feddc}, FedNova \cite{wang2021novel}, pFedLA \cite{ma2022layer}, and FedBN \cite{li2021fedbn} based on their effectiveness with respect to training data heterogeneity accross clients.
-We have provided the extensive overview of the selected algorithms in the framework of multi-label classification (MLC) of RS images, while analyzing their capability to address the challenges of non-IID training data.
+We have provided the extensive overview of the selected algorithms in the framework of RS image classification, while analyzing their capability to address the challenges of non-IID training data.
 The considered algorithms have been theoretically compared in terms of their: 1) local training complexity; 2) aggregation complexity; 3) learning efficiency; 4) communication cost; and 5) scalability in terms of number of clients.
-In addition to the theoretical analyses of these algorithms, we have also experimentally compared them under different decentralization scenarios in terms of MLC performance.
+In addition to the theoretical analyses of these algorithms, we have also experimentally compared them under different decentralization scenarios.
+For our experimental analyses, we have focused our attention on multi-label classification problems.
 We would like to note that all the selected FL algorithms have been considered for the first time in RS.
 Based on our theoretical and experimental comparison among these algorithms, we have derived a guideline for selecting suitable algorithms in RS as follows: \begin{enumerate} \item The algorithms achieve similar performances when the level of training data heterogeneity is low.
 Thus, the algorithms associated with lower local training complexity (FedAvg, FedNova, FedBN and pFedLA) can be selected if the training data is not highly non-IID among clients. \item As the training data heterogeneity increases, there is a significant drop in the performance of all the algorithms.
 However, the MOON, FedDC and FedBN algorithms are more effective towards non-IID training data than the other algorithms.
 Thus, these algorithms can be selected when the training data is highly non-IID among clients. \item Although MOON performs better than most of the algorithms, its training complexity is the highest among the considered algorithms.
 Thus, as an alternative, FedBN and FedDC can be selected if the local training complexity needs to be limited. \item The aggregation focused algorithms provide comparable results with the local training focused algorithms.
 Although their local training complexity is lower, their aggregation complexity is higher than the local training focused algorithms.
 In particular, the pFedLA algorithm significantly increases the aggregation complexity when the number of clients is high.
-Thus, FedBN and FedNova can be be selected among the aggregation focused algorithms when the aggregation complexity needs to be limited. \end{enumerate} We would like to point out that MLC is selected as the classification task of the considered FL algorithms.
-Moreover, these algorithms can also be adapted to other classification tasks (e.g., pixel-based classification, single-label classification etc.).
-This can be easily achieved by utilizing the corresponding loss functions and task heads in the considered DL model.
-Accordingly, as a future development of this work, we plan to compare the selected algorithms under different classification problems.
-Moreover, we plan to investigate different client selection strategies during FL training that can reduce the communication cost of the considered FL algorithm for RS images.
-As a final remark, we would like to note that the considered FL algorithms embody a significant potential for knowledge discovery from distributed RS image archives.
-We believe that FL will attract more attention for RS images in the upcoming years, and we hope this study will open new promising directions.
+Thus, FedBN and FedNova can be be selected among the aggregation focused algorithms when the aggregation complexity needs to be limited. \end{enumerate}